-Delivery vs. Payment: Purchased, or otherwise acquired, investment securities will be delivered by Fed Book Entry, DTC, or physical deliver, and to the extent feasible, held in third party safekeeping with a designated custodian.
+Delivery vs. Payment: Purchased, or otherwise acquired, investment securities will be delivered by Fed Book Entry, DTC, or physical delivery, and to the extent feasible, held in third-party safekeeping with a designated custodian.
 To the greatest extent possible, all transactions will be conducted on a Delivery Versus Payment (DVP) methodology where funds for payment are released simultaneously with the arrival of the investment.

-Third-party Safekeeping: The trust department of a bank or other qualified provider will be designated as custodian for safekeeping specific securities.
+Third-party Safekeeping: The trust department of a bank or other qualified provider selected by the Treasurer will be designated as custodian for safekeeping specific securities in the county's name.
 The custodian shall provide reporting and as needed real time access to financial records that show the specific instrument, selling broker/dealer, issuer, coupon, maturity, CUSIP number, purchase or sale price, transaction date, and other pertinent information.
+The custodian will annually provide to the Treasurer the latest Service Organizational Control Reports.